Blackburn Park Road F.C.: Lancashire League

 As the fourth club in Blackburn, behind Rovers, Olympic, and Witton, the club did not consider joining any of the national leagues being set up in the late 1880s.
 Instead it was a founder member of the Lancashire League in 1889.
-After a mid-table finish in its one season, the club left the League, and after a defeat at the second Clitheroe club in the Lancashire Junior Cup in 1890 the club seems to have dissolved.

-Second club

-In 1894, a new club emerged using the Park Road name, and in 1895 its committee took over the Audley End ground, "once the property of the once famous but now defunct Park Road".
-The club played for four seasons in the Lancashire Combination, without ever finishing in the top half of the table.
-After then the club played in the North-East Lancashire League but could not finish the 1901-02 season.
-The club's final seasons were in the extremely low-key Blackburn & District Amateur League, and Park Road finally disbanded after a 10-3 defeat at Wilpshire at the end of the 1903-04 season.
+After a mid-table finish in its one-season, the club left the League, with most of its players being released.
+The club survived long enough to play in the first round of the Lancashire Junior Cup in 1890–91; its opponent, the second Clitheroe club, forgot to notify its players of the fixture, and therefore could only field 8 players - nevertheless Clitheroe still beat Park Road 2–1 in "the poorest exhibition of football ever seen at the Clitheroe ground".
+There is no record of the club playing again, with its players joining the new Cob Wall club, but a new Park Road club was founded in 1893.

 Colours

 The club's original colours were white jerseys, blue knickers, and blue and white hose.
-In 1880 they changed to light red and blue jerseys, later confirmed as being in halves.
+In 1880 they changed to light red and blue jerseys, later confirmed as being in halves, and in 1887 to black and yellow stripes.

 Grounds

 In 1880, the club moved from its original Haslingden Road ground to Place Farm, a mile and a quarter from Blackburn Station.
 By 1883 the club was playing at the Audley Hall Ground.
+The club introduced electric floodlighting for three matches in 1889–90, but the experiment was not successful.